 Communication pathways need to be established – starting with onboarding for all employees and then considering how brand is communicated to all employees.
 They are your brand ambassadors so it’s vital to continually engage with them, bottom up and top down.

-User-generated content is increasingly important so equip your entire organisation with the tools they need to creatively and accurately represent your brand.
+User-generated content is increasingly important so equip your entire organization with the tools they need to creatively and accurately represent your brand.

 Any measure that helps to build employee confidence in the new brand will help to migrate the transition to your new brand and improve motivation.